TeoIlie/CISC856_Reinforcement_Learning/README.md

 ### A1
 * implementation of iterative policy evaluation
 ### A2
-* implementation TD methods with eligibility traces: Sarsa, Q-Learning, Sarsa(λ), Watkins Q(λ)
+* implementation of TD methods with eligibility traces: Sarsa, Q-Learning, Sarsa(λ), Watkins Q(λ)
 * comparison of convergence and optimal hyperparameter choices